A theory of data variability in Neural Network Bayesian inference: Results

 This symmetry further assumes that the network does not have biases and utilizes point-symmetric activation functions $\phi(x)$ such as $\phi(x)=\mathrm{erf(x)}$.
 In general, all tensors are symmetric with regard to swapping $\alpha\leftrightarrow\beta$ as well as $\gamma\leftrightarrow\delta$ and the tensor $C_{(\alpha\beta)(\gamma\delta)}$ is invariant under swaps of the index-pairs $(\alpha\beta)\leftrightarrow(\gamma\delta)$.
 We further assume that the class label for class 1 is $y$ and that the class label for class 2 is $-y$.
 In subsequent calculations and experiments we consider the prediction for the class $y=-1$.

 This setting is quite natural, as it captures the presence of differing mean intra- and inter-class overlaps.
 Further $K$ and $v$ capture two different sources of variability.
 Whereas $K$ is associated with the presence of i.i.d. distributed variability on each entry of the overlap matrix separately, $v$ corresponds to variability stemming from correlations between different patterns.
-Using the properties in \eqref{eq:Statistical_Properties_SimplePattern} one can evaluate \eqref{eq:PerturbativeResult_MeanInferredNetworkOutput} for the inference of test-points $*$ within class $c_{1}$ on a balanced training set with $D$ samples explicitly to
+Using the properties in \eqref{eq:Statistical_Properties_SimplePattern} one can evaluate \eqref{eq:PerturbativeResult_MeanInferredNetworkOutput} for the inference of test-points $*$ within class $c_{1}$ on a balanced training set with $D$ samples explicitly to (see \prettyref{app:GeneralInferenceExpressions} and \prettyref{supp:Asymmetric-Overlap-Inference-1} )

 with the additional variables